List of Heroes characters: Gretchen Berg

 Gretchen Berg, portrayed by Madeline Zima, is a college student of Arlington University who befriends Claire Bennet in "Orientation".
 She recognizes Claire as the survivor of the cheerleader massacre in Odessa, Texas ("Homecoming"), and ultimately becomes friends with her, which makes Claire's roommate Annie jealous.
 She is revealed to be bisexual and she has a crush on Claire.
 They become roommates though they have some issues after Becky Taylor tries to kill her.

 Lauren Gilmore

 Lauren Gilmore, portrayed by Elisabeth Röhm, is a CIA agent who previously worked as Noah Bennet's closest co-worker.
 She is introduced in "Once Upon a Time in Texas" working with Noah at Primatech Paper as the events of Volume One "Genesis" unfold, more as a confidant outside of the home when Noah cannot tell his family about what his job really entails.

 Vanessa Wheeler

-Vanessa Wheeler, portrayed by Kate Vernon, is a cellist living in LA and old flame of Samuel Sullivan, who constantly draws her picture using his ability.
+Vanessa Wheeler, portrayed by Kate Vernon, is a cellist living in Los Angeles and old flame of Samuel Sullivan, who constantly draws her picture using his ability.
 Although mentioned before, she is first seen in the episode "Close to You", when Noah Bennet and Matt Parkman track her down and telepathically convince her to talk about Samuel.